danielbodnar/awesome-stars/README.md

 ## research

+- [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
+This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
+The toolkit ships with two demos
 - [prescience-data/dark-knowledge](https://github.com/prescience-data/dark-knowledge) - 😈📚 A curated library of research papers and presentations for counter-detection and web privacy enthusiasts.
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
 As individuals, teams and communities.